Packaging Design Testing: Importance, Methods, and Metrics

 • Compliance: Verifying adherence to regulatory and environmental standards.

-Why Is Packaging Design Testing Important?
+Why is Packaging Design Testing Important?

 Packaging design testing is essential for manufacturers to avoid costly errors, enhance product visibility, and improve customer satisfaction.
 It plays a pivotal role in ensuring that packaging aligns with brand values, meets consumer expectations, and performs effectively under real-world conditions.